COOK1EK1W1/Deadline-o-matic/readme.md

     `pip install -r requirements.txt`

-4. Give the bot your discord token with this command - needs to be run every time you restart your console
+4. Give the bot your discord token and channel to announce with, with these commands - needs to be run every time you restart your console

     `export DISCORD_TOKEN="your discord token here"`

+    `export ANNOUNCE_CHANNEL="Channel ID"`

 5. Then run the bot with

-    `python3 main.py`
+    `python3 src/main.py`